Anomaly detection for generic failure monitoring in robotic assembly, screwing and manipulation: Conclusion

 \section{Conclusion}

-The proposed unsupervised anomaly detection framework evaluates VAE models for failure detection across three industrial robotic tasks, leveraging common control strategies including policy learning, impedance- and position control.
+The proposed unsupervised anomaly detection framework evaluates AE models for failure detection across three industrial robotic tasks, leveraging common control strategies including policy learning, impedance- and position-control.
 The dataset comprises at least four distinct failure modes per application with over 330 demonstrations in total.
-The results demonstrate near-perfect AUROC for detecting severe failures, such as human disturbances.
+The results demonstrate near-perfect AUROC for detecting failures with large changes in force value, such as human disturbances.
 More subtle failures in the cabling and screwing task, such as incorrect or misaligned parts and obstructed targets, achieved AUROC values exceeding $0.94$, indicating robust detection performance.
-The classification performance on the polishing task was comparatively lower, despite similar variance characteristics to the screwing task, potentially due to less distinct contact transitions.
-High F1 scores alongside low AUROC, likely due to under-weighted false positives, highlight the need for more appropriate evaluation metrics.
+The classification performance on the polishing task was comparatively lower, where the nominal task has higher force variance and the anomalies smaller force deviation.
+High F1 scores alongside low AUROC, likely due to under-weighted false positives, highlight the need for more suited evaluation metrics.
 One potential of the proposed approach lies in ensuring ML-driven control that lack robustness, particularly in out-of-distribution states where these are not tested.
-Reliable detecting these states and considering operators could further facilitate the integration of ML-approaches within the industry and also extend the skills of the robot.
+Reliable detecting these states and considering operators could further facilitate the integration of ML-approaches within the industry and extend robot skills.